dreramirez91/FurEverHome/journals/Andres_Ramirez.md

 Day 2 - 6/27

 Last night I spent about 4 hours studying authentication in SQL and encountered some errors I have yet to resolve.
 Today our team will attack authentication as a unit.
 No blockers.
-<<<<<<< HEAD

 Day 1 - 6/26

-# We worked on setting up Trello to be used in lieu of Gitlab issue board.
+We worked on setting up Trello to be used in lieu of Gitlab issue board.
 Tonight, we will finish the authentication video.
 No blockers.